Trimester 1 — Aug through Nov

 A Note About AI

-- Generate course images and unit splash art
+- Generate course and unit splash images

 - Create AI podcast episodes for each lesson